MarcAbonce/thumbframes_dl/README.md

 For a couple more examples showing the potential usefulness of thumbframes see the [demos](demos).
 For a more detailed description of the API see the [API documentation](docs/main.md).

+## Copyright
+All the code in thumbframes_dl is released into the public domain by its authors.
+See [LICENSE](LICENSE).
+All the text in thumbframe_dl's documentation is likewise released into the public domain under the same license.
+The images used in the documentation are attributed to their copyright owners and shared under their respective Creative Commons licenses.